GoldsteinE/gh-blog/error_progress/README.md

 }
 ```

-It kinda works, but it’s extremely repetitive and fails to accomodate our next requirement:
+It kinda works, but it’s extremely repetitive and fails to accommodate our next requirement:
 we want to be able to wrap our connection in `timeout()` while retaining information on which
 particular operation timed out.
 As `timeout()` creates a new error, it doesn’t retain
 any additional info we painstakingly added.